NCAS-CMS/cf-python/docs/source/tutorial.rst

    >>> print(count_variable.array)
    [3 7 5 9]

-The timeseries for the second station is easily selected by indexing the "station" axis of the field construct:
+The timeseries for the second station is selected by indexing the "station" axis of the field construct:

 .. code-block:: python